Air Force vs. New Mexico NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Air Force has combined with its opponents to put up more than 48.5 points only once this year.
+- Air Force has combined with its opponents to score more than 46.5 points only one time this season.

-- New Mexico's games have gone over 48.5 points in only one opportunity this season.
+- New Mexico and its opponents have combined to score more than 46.5 points in one game this season.

-- Saturday's total is 3.5 points lower than the two team's combined 52 points per game average.
+- The combined points per game average of the two teams, 52, is 5.5 points greater than Saturday's over/under.

-- These two squads combine to surrender 42.3 points per game, 6.2 fewer than this contest's over/under.
+- These two squads combine to allow 42.3 points per game, 4.2 fewer than this contest's over/under.

-- The average total in Falcons games this season is 49.3, 0.8 points more than Saturday's over/under of 48.5.
+- The Falcons and their opponents have scored an average of 49.3 points per game in 2021, 2.8 more than Saturday's total.

-- The 48.5-point over/under for this game is 4.5 points below the 53.0 points per game average total in Lobos games this season.
+- In 2021, games involving the Lobos have averaged a total of 53.0 points, 6.5 more than the set total in this contest.

 Air Force Stats and Trends

-- Air Force's games this year have hit the over on one of three set point totals (33.3%).
+- Air Force's games this year have hit the over one time in three opportunities (33.3%).

-- Air Force is 1-1 against the spread and 2-1 overall in games when it records more than 24.0 points.
+- When Air Force records more than 24.0 points, it is 1-1 against the spread and 2-1 overall.

-- Air Force is 1-1 against the spread and 2-1 overall when the team churns out more than 326.3 yards.
+- Air Force is 1-1 against the spread and 2-1 overall when the team totals over 326.3 yards.

-- This year, the Falcons have two turnovers, five fewer than the Lobos have takeaways (7).
+- The Falcons have two giveaways this season, while the Lobos have seven takeaways .

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.